 We may know that meditation is good for us.
 However, there are times when it seems that no matter how much we try to meditate, we are not able to find that place of joy and peace.
-There are different things that we can do to improve our meditation experience.
-Below is a guide full of meditation tips and tricks to help you achieve this higher state of being.
+Below is a guide full of meditation tips for beginners to help you achieve this higher state of being.

 Please don’t feel discouraged if your meditation practice is not working out the way you want it to.
 It takes time.
 It’s a process, it won’t happen overnight.
 With daily consistency, you will be able to be more in tune with your inner being, and therefore experience more peace.